abhimnyu09/DSA-Visualiser/README.md

 - 📱 **Tablet** (768px - 1023px)
 - 📱 **Mobile** (320px - 767px)

+---
 ## 🤝 Contributing

 Contributions are welcome!
 Here's how you can help:

 ### Ways to Contribute
-1. **Report Bugs** - Open an issue with bug details
+1. **Report Bugs** - Open an issue with bug details.
-2. **Suggest Features** - Propose new algorithms or improvements
+2. **Suggest Features** - Propose new algorithms or improvements.
-3. **Submit Pull Requests** - Fix bugs or add new features
+3. **Submit Pull Requests** - Fix bugs or add new features.
-4. **Improve Documentation** - Enhance README or code comments
+4. **Improve Documentation** - Enhance README or code comments.

 ### Development Setup
-1. Fork the repository
+1. Fork the repository.
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+2. Create a feature branch (`git checkout -b feature/amazing-feature`).
-3. Make your changes
+3. Make your changes.
-4. Commit your changes (`git commit -m 'Add amazing feature'`)
+4. Commit your changes (`git commit -m 'Add amazing feature'`).
-5. Push to the branch (`git push origin feature/amazing-feature`)
+5. Push to the branch (`git push origin feature/amazing-feature`).
-6. Open a Pull Request
+6. Open a Pull Request.

-### Code Style
-- Use TypeScript for type safety
-- Follow React best practices
-- Use meaningful variable names
-- Add comments for complex logic
-- Ensure responsive design
+---
 ## 📋 Roadmap

 ### Upcoming Features